-Covenants......
 We will issue the new notes under an indenture between us and Bank One Trust Company, N.A., as trustee.
-The indenture contains covenants that,
+The indenture contains covenants that, among other things, limit our ability to:

 - create liens; and

 - consolidate, merge or sell material assets.